Assessing the potential of LIGO-India in resolving the Hubble tension: Method

-Further, they use the prescription from Ref.~\cite{2014MNRAS.439..757G} to calculate the bolometric lightcurve.
+We use the prescription in Ref.~\cite{2014MNRAS.439..757G} to calculate the bolometric lightcurve, assuming a constant ejecta mass $M_{\rm ej} = 10^{-2} \, M_\odot$ and a constant ejecta velocity $v_{\rm ej} = 0.1 c $ consistent with the observation of the kilonova accompanying GW170817.
 Using the implementation of this model in the \texttt{gwemlightcurves}~\cite{gwemlightcurves_coughlin_2018,gwemlightcurves_coughlin_2019} package, we simulate the observed lightcurves in three different telescopes.
+The values of $M_{\rm ej}$ and $v_{\rm ej}$ are dependent on the equation of state (EOS) of NSs, which is as yet ill-constrained from observations.
+Instead of assuming constant $M_{\rm ej}$ and $v_{\rm ej}$, we could have assumed a fixed EOS for our calculations---a soft EOS would have led to more luminous (i.e., easier to detect) kilonovae, and vice versa for a stiff EOS~\cite{2017CQGra..34j5014D}.